 - 1 cup applesauce

-- 2 flax eggs (whisk 2 tbsp flax meal with 6 tbsp water and set aside for a couple of minutes)
+- 2 flax eggs (whisk 2 tablespoon flax meal with 6 tablespoon water and set aside for a couple of minutes)

 For salted caramel hot chocolate frosting: